On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Results

-We note that in a non cohesive medium ($c$=0), those differences are even more emphasised (Figure S1).
-For initial strike-slip stress conditions, the rupture decelerates rapidly, its propagation prevented by the intense inelastic deformation of the medium.
-The off-fault deformation is localised and optimally oriented with respect to the far field stresses orientation.
+We note that in a non-cohesive medium ($c$=0), those differences are even more emphasised (Figure S3a \& b).
+For initial strike-slip stress conditions, the rupture decelerates rapidly, its propagation is prevented by the intense inelastic deformation of the medium.
+The off-fault deformation is localised and optimally oriented with respect to the far field stress orientation.
 It is equivalent to the creation of a new optimally oriented fault.
 Hence, it is interesting to note that modelling off-fault deformation for a 2-D strike-slip fault, with the appropriate initial stress field, requires a certain cohesion in order to fully rupture the prescribed fault plane.
-We also note that for a non cohesive medium, when $\Psi= 15^o$ and $S$=1 Figure S2), little deformation occurs for the strike-slip case (\textit{vii}) and none for the reverse case (\textit{xii}).
-When $\Psi = 30^o$ (optimally oriented fault, Figure S3), deformation only occurs on the main fault.
+We also note that for a non-cohesive medium, when $\Psi= 15^o$ and $S$=1 (Figure S3c \& d)., little deformation occurs for the strike-slip case (\textit{vii}) and none for the reverse case (\textit{xii}).
+When $\Psi = 30^o$ (optimally oriented fault, Figure S3e \& f), deformation only occurs on the main fault.
 Therefore, a flat fault has to be mis-oriented to produce significant off-fault deformation.